Seniors

 So, how do you use your time in a meaningful way?

-Susan Riegel, director of volunteer services at Kettering Health, is a big believer in the power of volunteering as not just a way to serve others but to improve your own physical and mental health.
+Jessica Oldfield, system director of volunteer services at Kettering Health, feels that volunteering is not only a way to serve others but also a way to improve your own physical and mental health, and she has seen this firsthand with many volunteers on our campuses.

 Find a community